octoberdemos/oc-formist-plugin/PART2.md

         $config = $this->makeConfig('$/acme/formist/models/customer/fields.yaml');
     }

-We should also tell the form widget about the associated model, passed to the newly generated config as the `model` property:
+We should also tell the form widget about the associated model, passed to the newly generated config as the `model` property.

     public function update($id = null)
     {